doc4d/docs/docs/API/WebFormItemClass.md

 ---

-The `4D.WebFormItem` class allows you to handle the behavior of your webform components.
+The `4D.WebFormItem` class allows you to handle the behavior of your Qodly webform components.

 `4D.WebFormItem` objects are properties of the [`4D.WebForm`](WebFormClass.md) object returned by the [`Web Form`](../commands/web-form.md) command.